 - Your phone’s flashlight sucks: it’s just not bright enough to illuminate the terrain under your feet, or to pick out crucial trail blazes in the dark;

-- It drains your phone’s battery quickly: and let’s face it, you’re already probably at 25%;
+- It drains your phone’s battery quickly: and, realistically, just when you need it, your battery is probably already at 15%;

-- It ties up a whole hand: on rugged trails, especially at dusk and in the dark, you need to be hands-free for balance and safety, or to use your trekking poles to keep you upright;
+- It ties up a whole hand: on rugged trails, especially at dusk and in the dark, you need to keep your hands free for balance and safety, or to use your trekking poles to help keep you upright;

 But it’s not just that headlamps reduce safety concerns.
 They also give you options.
 Headlamps are your portal to night hikes and sunrise hikes.
 They also help make camping out so much better; from setting up camp to moving around at night, they add so much ease.

 Many headlamps also have a strobe mode that can act, in an emergency, as a flashing beacon.